Angeli-Code/Tmux-Manager/README.md

     Dynamic Updates:
         The script dynamically updates the list of git repositories to ensure the latest information is available.

-    Error Handling:
-        Basic error handling is implemented to manage invalid inputs and ensure smooth operation.

-    User Feedback:
-        Clear messages are provided for actions like creating sessions, changing directories, and selecting projects.

-By integrating these features, the Tmux Manager script provides a comprehensive tool for managing Tmux sessions and navigating projects with ease.

 ## Detailed Help